shredthaGNAR/list-of-my-starred-repos/README.md

 * [derickfay/tag-services](https://github.com/derickfay/tag-services): Automator workflows to add tagging services to Mavericks
 * [tagspaces/tagspaces](https://github.com/tagspaces/tagspaces): TagSpaces is an offline, open source, document manager with tagging support
 * [timlrx/tailwind-nextjs-starter-blog](https://github.com/timlrx/tailwind-nextjs-starter-blog): This is a Next.js, Tailwind CSS blogging starter template.
 Comes out of the box configured with the latest technologies to make technical writing a breeze.
 Easily configurable and customizable.
 Perfect as a replacement to existing Jekyll and Hugo individual blogs.
+* [shinshin86/take-out-pocket-csv](https://github.com/shinshin86/take-out-pocket-csv): A tool to convert Pocket export HTML to CSV.
+For data where the page title is still the URL, the page title is obtained again at the time of conversion.
 * [Tampermonkey/tamperdav](https://github.com/Tampermonkey/tamperdav): A WebDAV-like server to sync Tampermonkey scripts and edit them with an external editor
 * [Tampermonkey/tampermonkey](https://github.com/Tampermonkey/tampermonkey): Tampermonkey is the most popular userscript manager, with over 10 million users.
 It's available for Chrome, Microsoft Edge, Safari, Opera Next, and Firefox.
 * [axcore/tartube](https://github.com/axcore/tartube): A GUI front-end for youtube-dl, partly based on youtube-dl-gui and written in Python 3 / Gtk 3